Emily Pritchard answers your burning questions relating to duty and the establishment of trusts. […]

 Even our major banks and large national law firms aren’t immune to confusion when it comes to understanding which State laws are relevant to the imposition of duty on the establishment of trusts.

 Any duty on the establishment of a trust is almost always determined by where the trust deed is signed.
 The Jurisdiction of the trust has no impact on duty that may or may not be payable on the establishment of a trust.
-It was only last week that the opportunity arose for us to make this exact distinction between Place of Establishment and Jurisdiction when talking to a national law firm about duty requirements.

 As the name suggests, the Place of Settlement of a trust is the place in which it is settled or established.
 Most modern trust deeds also elect to adopt the laws of a specified State as the Jurisdiction of the trust, meaning these are the laws which determine any disputes between the Trustee and beneficiaries.
+We regularly have the opportunity to make this exact distinction between Place of Establishment and Jurisdiction when talking to law firms about duty requirements.

 It is important to understand, however, that Jurisdiction cannot affect the Place of Establishment of the trust, which is all that is relevant to the imposition of duty on the trust’s establishment.